-The College recognises the key role that it has to play if we are to realise the vision that the FE sector will be recognised locally, regionally and internationally for high quality and economically relevant education and training provision.
-Through our professional and technical curriculum, offered at Level 1 and above we are supporting the rebalancing and rebuilding of the Northern Ireland economy.
-Our curriculum within all professional and technical areas is broad, diverse and tailored to meet the education and training needs of the relevant sectors.
-The curriculum plan has been informed by our strategic priorities as well as a number of other key DfE strategies and publications, in particular the 10X Skills Strategy.
+The College recognises the key role it must play to ensure that the Further Education (FE) sector is recognised locally, regionally and internationally for high quality and economically relevant vocational education and training.
+The professional and technical curriculum is responsive to and supports the rebalancing and rebuilding of the Northern Ireland economy, with a particular emphasis on the North West region.
+A wide range of professional and technical areas are offered with courses tailored to meet the education and skills training needs of stakeholders.
+The curriculum plan has been informed by the colleges strategic priorities which are aligned to DfE strategies and publications, in particular the four priorities set out in the Ministers Vison for FE;